 All Rockdoor Trusted Installers have comprehensive training on all things Rockdoor, including our locking mechanisms.
 Find your local Trusted Installer today.

-New for 2023, our Heritage Plus lock is an instant multi-point locking system with independently acting hooks where the action of closing the door is enough to lock it.
+Our Heritage Plus lock is an instant multi-point locking system with independently acting hooks where the action of closing the door is enough to lock it.

 A traditional key cylinder and finger pull or escutcheon are positioned at shoulder height like a number of other instant locks, but what separates our instant lock from others is that the gearbox is still positioned centrally, resulting in a stronger overall mechanism with no weak spots on the door.